This article is sponsored by NTT Communications

 Innovation depends on many factors including support, talent, freedom and plenty of trial and error.
 Looking at just the first two parts of that formula, NTT i³ is fortunate to have an immense network of sister companies and talent available to draw from.

-Putting this in perspective, the parent company of NTT i³ is NTT, is a $105-billion-dollar Japanese conglomerate, ranked 50th in the Fortune Global 500 and is the owner of a vast range of companies including NTT Communications, Dimension Data, the telco DOCOMO, consulting firms itelligence, Everis and many more.
-In addition to this, NTT spends approximately $1 billion annually on R&D and has 6,000 researchers in 12 different labs in Japan, meaning there is no shortage of talent.
+Putting this in perspective, NTT is a $105-billion-dollar Japanese conglomerate, ranked 60th in the Fortune Global 500 and is the owner of a vast range of companies including NTT Communications, Dimension Data, the telco DoCoMo, consulting firms Intelligence, Everis and many more.
+In addition to this, NTT spends approximately 1 billion dollars annually on R&D and has 2500 researchers in 12 different labs in Japan, thus there is no shortage of talent.

-As impressive as this is, anyone who has tried innovating knows that success also requires the freedom to experiment, which NTT i³ has as well.
-"NTT i³ is its own standalone legal entity based in California and they have an outsider running it, meaning me," explains Simosko.
-"They didn't just choose a 30-year Japanese NTT employee to run it.
+As impressive as this is though, anyone who has tried innovating knows, success also requires the freedom to experiment, which NTT i³ has as well.
+“NTT i3 is its own standalone legal entity based in California and they have an outsider running it, meaning me,” explains Simosko.
+“They didn't just choose a 30 year Japanese NTT employee to run it.
 I've been in Silicon Valley for a long time and what really makes us unique is that we are not forced to evangelise NTT's products and services.
-In fact, NTT i³ doesn't have a P&L; we don't even have Salesforce."
+In fact, NTT i³ doesn’t have a P&L, we don’t even have Salesforce.”

 Sign up for CIO Asia eNewsletters.